-- Review your client's data at your office at a time convenient for you or your staff. - Complete key reviewing tasks, while enabling your client to continue their day-to-day transactions (Accountant's Copy File sharing method). - Use the many accountant-specific tools to facilitate this review offered in the QuickBooks Accountant or QuickBooks Enterprise Solutions Accountant including the Client Data Review feature. - Complete critical tasks for your client, such as reconciling a bank account, making your services more valued by the client (Accountant's Copy File sharing method). - Provide your clients with more frequent and timely analysis of their data.
+- Review your client's data at your office at a time convenient for you or your staff. - Complete key reviewing tasks while enabling your clients to continue their day-to-day transactions.
+(Use the Accountant's Copy file-sharing method.) - Use the many accountant-specific tools to facilitate this review offered in the QuickBooks Accountant or QuickBooks Enterprise Solutions Accountant including the Client Data Review feature. - Complete critical tasks for your client, such as reconciling a bank account, making your services more valued by the client.
+(Use the Accountant's Copy file-sharing method.) - Provide your clients with more frequent and timely analysis of their data.

 This chapter is a guide for how both the business owner and the accountant can share QuickBooks data.
-Of particular interest are the improvements to the Accountant's Copy File sharing method in QuickBooks 2012.